SCULPTURES

 (Paul Dibble) 2014

 Like forest guardians, these two human like figures are sculptured with bird like heads, with the masks of their human faces removed.
-In this unveiling, are we able to see this world through their bird like eyes, their consciousness, and ponder, would we treat our natural world any differently from this perception.
+In this unveiling of the human mask, are we able to see this world through their bird like eyes, their animal consciousness, and ponder, would we treat our natural world any differently from their animal perception.

 9. I am Tui